nsotostuardo/LSFExtractor/README.md

 ## Getting Started
+Releases are registered on [PyPI](https://pypi.org/project/LSFExtractor/), and development is occurring at the project's [GitHub page](https://github.com/nsotostuardo/LSFExtractor).

+### Installing

 To install astropy from PyPI, use:

-` pip install LSFExtractor`
+`pip install LSFExtractor`
-### Installing

-Releases are registered on [PyPI](https://pypi.org/project/LSFExtractor/), and development is occurring at the project's [GitHub page](https://github.com/nsotostuardo/LSFExtractor).